withabubaker/unsupervised-learning/README.md

 ### Project Goal

-The goal of this project is to segregate the customers into clusters based on their purchasing activities.
+The goal of this project is to segregate the customers into clusters based on sales data.
 We can acheive this goal by using unsupervised machine learning model like KMean clustering.